 EDU5760 Professional Study

-OTHER REQUISITESStudents enrolled in the Master of Learning and Development (Adult Professional and Workplace Learning or Early Childhood specialisations) must be available for a prescribed period of time (50-60 hours) to undertake a supervised teaching placement in an approved education site during their enrolment in this course.
-State law in Queensland (Australia) requires that all adults working/undertaking professional experience/researching with children under the age of 18, in the state of Queensland are required to possess a current suitability card (Blue Card).
-(See "Other Requirements" for further information.)
-Also see: http://www.usq.edu.au/education/profexp/bluecard
+Students enrolled in the Master of Learning and Development (Adult Professional and Workplace Learning or Early Childhood specialisations) must be available for a prescribed period of time (50 hours for the Adult Professional and Workplace Learning specialisation and 45 days for the Early Childhood specialisation) ) to undertake a supervised teaching placement in an approved education site during their enrolment in this course.

 The course objectives define the student learning outcomes for a course.
 The assessment item(s) that may be used to assess student achievement of an objective are shown in parenthesis.
 On completion of this course students will be able to:

 - demonstrate the ability to locate, access, summarise and critically evaluate established theories and other creditable information relevant to specialised topic, issue or workplace challenge.
 (Final Report)